-Top 15+ holiday destinations from the UK – which can you travel to hassle-free?
+Top 15+ holiday destinations from the UK – where can you still travel to?

 Travel restrictions are hugely complicated at the moment as a result of the pandemic, with Foreign Office warnings, quarantine requirements and a long list of other rules to worry about – plus for some countries, such as France and Spain, restrictions that had been lifted but now have been reimposed.
 To help, this guide cuts through the confusion and summarises the rules for the top 15+ travel destinations.

 Update, 27 January 2021: Arrivals from 22 countries must quarantine in Government-provided accommodation for 10 days - see our Travel Rights guide for the latest info

 On Wednesday 27 January it was announced that arrivals into the UK from 22 countries, including Portugal, South Africa and countries in South America, will be required to quarantine in Government-provided accommodation for 10 days.
 In addition, police checks will be stepped up on people entering and leaving the UK.
 Read more in our Travellers arriving in England from 22 countries face hotel quarantine news story.

 Travel restrictions had already been tightened from 18 January, with people being told not to travel abroad other than in exceptional circumstances.

 All travel corridors are now closed, and travellers returning to any part of the UK are required to quarantine for 10 days.
 They must also take a pre-departure Covid-19 test up to 72 hours before beginning their return journey.

 Meanwhile, a number of countries such as Belgium, France, Germany, Netherlands and Italy have begun to restrict transport from the UK to prevent the spread of a more infectious strain of Covid-19.

 The rest of this guide below reflects the situation before those announcements.
 Given the situation is changing so quickly, we're putting our resources into our Coronavirus Travel Rights guide, which has the latest info.